RobertasKirkickas/kevinmarkkeen-website-clone/README.md

 - [Credits](#credits)

 ## About the Project
-This project was built using React, CSS, JavaScript, Bootstrap, React-bootstrap
+This project was built using React, CSS, JavaScript, Bootstrap
 -